Mateusz-Grzelinski/cycles-bake-workaround/readme.md

-I faced this problem in Blender 2.7 series, this will not work in Blender 2.8, because of api changes
+I faced this problem in Blender 2.7 series, this probably will not work in Blender 2.8, because of api changes and general changes to balke handling (not tested).

 # Blender cycles bake high memory usage workaround